-The Krui area of South Sumatra has a large variety of waves, small crowds, consistent swell and the winds offshore at one of the breaks.
-Grabbing your board and jumping on the next plane are the only two things missing to make for a surf trip.
+The Krui area of South Sumatra has a large variety of waves, small crowds, consistent swell and the winds usually offshore at one of the breaks.
+Grabbing your board and jumping on the next plane might seem like the only things missing to make for a surf trip.

-But this stretch of coast requires one last thing to make that surf trip a success, that ingredient is 'local knowledge'.
+But this stretch of coast requires two more things to make that trip a success ... time and 'local knowledge'.

 When should I come